-Witness encryption was introduced by Garg et al. [GGSW13].
+Witness encryption was introduced by Garg et al. [14].
 They gave a formal definition and showed how witness encryption can be combined with other cryptographic primitives to construct public-key encryption (with efficient key generation), identity-based encryption and attribute-based encryption.
-Lastly, Garg et al. presented a candidate construction of a witness encryption scheme whose security was based on an instance dependent assumption.

-In a more recent work, a new construction of a witness encryption scheme was proposed by Gentry, Lewko and Waters [GLW14].
-The security of their scheme was based on an instance independent assumption.
+Lastly, Garg et al. presented a candidate construction of a witness encryption scheme which they assumed to be secure.
+In a more recent work, a new construction of a witness encryption scheme was proposed by Gentry, Lewko and Waters [16].